Sundance Film Festival 2017: The Insider's Party Guide

 9 p.m.: The BlackList and Blumhouse Cocktail Party hosted by Autograph Collection Hotels and Franklin Leonard

-11 p.m.: Kia Supper Suite Hosts Columbus Reception at newly opened Firewood restaurant with Chef John Murcko
+11 p.m.: Kia Supper Suite Hosts Columbus Reception at newly opened Firewood restaurant with Chef John Murcko and specialty cocktails Maestro Dobel Tequilla

 Celebs: John Cho, Haley Lu Richardson, Michelle Forbes, Rory Culkin, Parker Posey